 Maconochie Brothers was the largest tinned food manufacturer in the world, and probably the largest supplier of food to the British armed forces during the First World War.

-The firm was founded as a fishmongers by James Maconochie (1850 – 1895) in 1870.
+James Maconochie (1850 – 1895) established a fishmongers business in 1870.
 He was soon joined by his brother, Archibald White Maconochie (1855 – 1926).
 The firm relocated from Aberystwyth to Lowestoft from 1874 and the brothers entered the fish canning business.

 A W Maconochie, a colourful figure, soon took the lead in the firm, and combined a shrewd business mind with high energy (he confessed to never feeling tired).
 An inventive man, he also developed many of the firm’s patents himself.

 Maconochie Brothers was the leading fish canning business in Britain by 1886, and sold millions of herrings every year.
 The fish canning factory at Fraserburgh was the largest in Britain, and possibly the world, and employed over 350 workers at peak times.